BenWiederhake/pixelcrush/README.md

 - `POST /save`: Can be used by the administrator to save the current state (RGB data + hardness) to a new file.

 Future endpoints:
 - `POST /overwrite_pixel`: Can be used by the administrator to forcibly overwrite a single pixel.
 This is useful to erase nasty stuff.
+The helper `./example/overwritepixel.py` might be handy.

 ## TODOs

 * Some web interface to interact with it
 * Maybe websockets to see updates in real-time?
-* That administrator command

 ## NOTDOs